 return chunks;

 Now we convert chunks into vectors.
-An embedding is just a list of numbers (a vector) that represents the meaning of a piece of text.
-Texts with similar meanings have vectors that point in similar directions.
+An embedding is a list of numbers (a vector) that represents the meaning of a piece of text.
+Texts with similar meanings have vectors that point in similar directions — "return policy" and "refund guidelines" would produce vectors that are close together, even though they share no exact words.

 import OpenAI from "openai";